roman-milk/roman-milk.github.io/foxy-gramma.md

  Danny couldn't help but notice how much Janice paraded around her body.
 She always seemed to wear tight, skimpy clothes.
 She constantly showed off her cleavage in whatever she wore.
 She loved to swim, and loved to wear her collection of skimpy bikinis whenever possible.
 She always seemed to shake her round butt as she walked.
 At least she did whenever he found himself looking at it.
 Danny even noticed how her breasts jiggled as she walked.
 But at this point, Danny didn't think twice about it.
 It wasn't that she was an incestuous whore showing off her body in front of her grandson.
 It was just the way she was.

  Danny wrote off some of the things she did.
 One time, he noticed she bent over, keeping her legs straight, a pose that no doubt would come across as sexual with most women.
 But, Danny justified, maybe that was how she bent over.
 He thought back, and every time she had bent over while he was around, she had done it the same way.
 This cured his worries about that.
-Report_Story #2